arcionlabs/arcion-docs/content/docs/source-setup/MongoDB.md

         table-name [20.09.14.3]: replicate_io_cdc_heartbeat #Replace replicate_io_cdc_heartbeat with your heartbeat table's name if applicable column-name [20.10.07.9]: timestamp #Replace timestamp with your heartbeat table's column name if applicable
     ```
+For a detailed explanation of configuration parameters in the extractor file, read: [Extractor Reference]({{< ref "/docs/references/extractor-reference" >}} "Extractor Reference")